 Engaging grammar activities for review. . . these fun grammar activities will cement your grammar lessons.

 Reflecting on my teaching experiences, I complete grammar review with students to clarify rules for college entrance exams.
 We review grammar before final exams and as we transition from one unit to the next.
-Oftentimes, we review during writing projects to strengthen our writing and correct common grammar errors.
+Oftentimes, we review during writing projects to strengthen our writing and correct common grammar errors, often referenced as teaching grammar in context.
 Finally, we also review grammar as we find examples in our reading and writing.

 Overall, a quick grammar review can provide the very explanation a student or two needed.
 Fun grammar activities don’t need to take tons of planning time, and honestly, if you have a few grammar activities (like worksheets) sitting around, you can easily turn them into more engaging activities with a few additions.

 Below, I detail some grammar activities that will work in multiple situations.

 No matter the purpose, I’m always searching for engaging grammar activities for review.
 If you’ve been around this blog for a bit, you know that I search for and invent ways to make grammar engaging.
 Below, I’ve listed ten ways to create engaging grammar review.